Header Photo Credit: Wonderlane_Unsplash

 - Workers in a company’s supply chain are the most critical stakeholder to engage.
 They are best positioned to report on violations of their workplace rights and to identify effective remedies.

-- As representatives of workers, trade unions and democratic worker organizations provide support and voice for workers to identify and raise concerns and collectively advocate for their rights and interests.
+- As representatives of workers, trade unions and democratic worker organizations provide support for workers to identify and raise concerns and collectively advocate for their rights and interests.
 Even when workers do not have a union in a workplace, democratic independent unions may exist in the sector or geographic area and can serve as important interlocutors in due diligence processes.

 - Stakeholder engagement promotes buy-in, because those who participate in the development of a system are more invested in its success.